 The research interests of the group are divided in two main lines.
 On the one hand, we are focused on the study of the changes taking place in plant genomes, under an evolutionary perspective.
 On the other hand, we aim to explore the traditional knowledge of plants.

 Within the first research line our approaches try to reconstruct extant plant diversity in the case studies, mainly wild non-model species and crops.
 By characterizing plant genomes, we increase our understanding on the evolutionary processes taking place in them.
 The second research line is focused on the study of agroecosystems, ethnoflora and traditional knowledge.
 By collecting popular knowledge on the plant uses and names we are preserving this cultural heritage, which will be the basis of further research on the attainment of, among other products, new medicines or food sources.
 The information coming from both lines is integrated in multidisciplinary studies on species with biocultural and applied relevance.

 In the field of plant diversity and genome evolution:

 - To investigate plant diversity through the integration of data from morphologic (including geometrical morphology), karyologic, cytogenetic and genomic approaches.

-- To reconstruct the phylogenetic history in certain plant groups, analysing key factors contributing to species evolution.
+- To reconstruct the phylogenetic and phylogenomic history in certain plant groups, analysing key factors contributing to species evolution.

 - To analyse the underlying genetic basis in the morphologic novelty in plants and their diversification (evo-devo studies).

 - To study population variability of plant species from a multidisciplinary point of view (genetic, morphologic and biochemical), with the purpose of conserving and exploiting this diversity in a sustainable way.